 Here are some tips to help you effectively organize your essays in the future.

 The Pyramid Method

-This is my favorite way to write essays, and I feel it is the most effective.
+This is my favorite way to write essays that has been employed by the best essay writers, and I feel it is the most effective.
 You start by barely introducing what you are going to talk about, and then you build a pyramid of support from there.
 In the conclusion, you make your big, powerful assertion that makes people go “Wait, what just happened?
 This method is great for persuasive essays, but I use it for everything.
 It just makes sense.

 The Inverted Pyramid Method

 This is the exact opposite of the method above, where you start with a big idea and then support it afterward.
 I don’t like this because it lacks progression.
 It doesn’t keep people hooked.
 It may work well for a web article or a news story, but not a college essay.
 Nevertheless, some professors love this method, so you just have to test it out and see what they think.

 In this method, you start with something big, provide support, and end with something equally big.
 Basically you have a thesis at the beginning that poses a question or a problem, and then you have a conclusion that answers it.
 I have used this method a few times, and it has worked well.
 I would recommend using it at least once or two.